 We are having a training set of a House prediction system.
 We are using features of House i.e. area, the number of bedrooms, etc. as input and its price is our output.

-(1) We are having labeled training set of houses where the input is a matrix having ‘m’ rows and ‘n’ columns. ‘m’ correspond to the number of houses in training set, each having ‘n’ number of features.
-The output of these training set is a vector having size ‘m’.
+1. We are having labeled training set of houses where the input is a matrix having ‘m’ rows and ‘n’ columns. ‘m’ correspond to the number of houses in the training set, each having ‘n’ number of features.
+The output of this training set is a vector having size ‘m’.

 We will use ‘i’ as index denoting row number and ‘j’ as index denoting column number. ‘i’ denotes ith training example and ‘j’ denotes jth feature.